Report and Opinion

 ABSTRACT: An experiment on culture of climbing

-cement tanks using different protein level diets was conducted
+different protein level diets was conducted to find the

-to find the appropriate feeding diets and their effects on the
+appropriate feeding diets and their effects on the growth and

 cement tanks each of size 12×6×1.5 feet.
 The initial length and